Chapter 330: Employee Conduct

 - Redress Procedures -- Members of the University community who believe they have been sexually harassed may seek redress, using the following options:

 - Initiate a complaint or grievance within the period of time prescribed by the applicable grievance procedure.
-Faculty are referred to Section 370.010, "Academic Grievance Procedures"; staff to Section 380.010, "Grievance Procedure for Administrative, Service and Support Staff" and students to Section 390.010, "Discrimination Grievance Procedure for Students".
+Faculty are referred to Section 370.010, "Academic Grievance Procedures"; staff to Section 380.010, "Grievance Procedure for Administrative, Service and Support Staff"; and students to Section 390.010, "Discrimination Grievance Procedure for Students".

-An individual who makes an accusation of sexual harassment will be informed:
+A complainant who makes an accusation of sexual harassment will be informed:

 - at the close of the investigation, whether or not disciplinary procedures will be initiated; and

 - at the end of any disciplinary procedures, of the discipline imposed, if any, that pertains to the individual's allegation.